Moore Stephens

 • Capital gains documents can be submitted until March 17, 2025

-For taxpayers and trusts with capital gains
+For individuals and trusts with capital gains

-• Taxpayers have until June 2, 2025
+• Individuals have until June 2, 2025.

 • Important: these extensions apply only if you have capital gains to declare.